chrismojekwu/react-smartmultiparts/README.md

 **Value Checkbox** - (*checkbox[value]*) - You can generate a value checkbox by using "checkbox" followed by a value surrounded by brackets.

-**Select** - (*select*) - You can generate a select field by using "select" in a fields array.
+**Select** - (*select*, *select[index]*) - You can generate a select field by using "select" in a fields array.
 You must provide a matching array of select objects to correspond with the number of selects you would like to generate.
-The form will render selects based on their position in the fields array and the order inside of the select objects array.
+Form One will render selects based on their position in the fields array and the order inside of the select objects array.
+If using Form Two you must use "select[index]", the index should correspond with the index of the select object needed for that file type.

 A select object requires 3 key value pairs:
 >"query", your question for the select.